shivanshdave/2020-432/post-class/README.md

 - Those of you who complete the alternate assignment for Project 2 need to get that in by noon Monday, and you also need to complete the End-of-Term Google Form to be found at https://bit.ly/432-2020-project2-end-form, but substitute Project 1 for Project 2 in the first question on that form.

-## Homework 5 (optional) is also due at NOON on 2020-05-04.
+## Homework 5 (optional) is complete.

 Submit via Canvas.
-Here are the people from whom I have received Homework 5.
+Here are the people from whom I received Homework 5.
 Grades on Homework 5 are posted to Canvas.

 - Hussam Alqahtani
 - Logan Harper